The Episcopal Church in Athens Since 1842

 Trinity Today is a family church; the Congregation is warm and friendly.
 Visitors often say that attending Trinity is like coming home.

 The center of our community at Trinity is Jesus Christ, so our focal point is the Holy Eucharist.
 Our worship is taken from The Book of Common Prayer, and includes readings from the Word of God, Prayers for all people and the Holy Eucharist, or Holy Communion.
-Episcopal worship and theology is based on Scripture, Tradition and Reason.
+Episcopal worship and theology are based on Scripture, Tradition and Reason.
+Music is an integral part of our worship - we have an organist twice a month who plays our 1902 Hook and Hastings instrument; the other Sundays our resident guitarists accompany the hymns.

 Daniel Z. Gerhart, Senior Warden